Best rates guaranteed

 The Camargue

-Between wild landscapes, beaches and traditions, the Camargue offers a unique change of scenery.
-Discover the ramparts of Aigues-Mortes, the famous salt marshes with their shades of pink and the Saintes-Maries-de-la-Mer.
+Between wild landscapes, beaches, and traditions, the Camargue offers a unique change of scenery.
+Discover the ramparts of Aigues-Mortes, the famous salt marshes with their pink hues, and the Saintes-Maries-de-la-Mer.

-You will also be able to observe the white horses, bulls and pink flamingos that are emblematic of the region.
+You can also observe the white horses, the bulls, and the pink flamingos emblematic of the region.

 The Cévennes

-Stop in Anduze to visit the famous Bamboo Garden and board the Cévennes steam train for an authentic ride in the heart of nature.
+Listed as a UNESCO World Heritage Site, the Cévennes region captivates visitors with its mountains, valleys, and unspoiled landscapes.
+Stop in Anduze to visit the famous Bamboo Garden and hop aboard the Cévennes steam train for an authentic journey through the heart of nature.

 The Drôme Provençale

-The Drôme Provençale region boasts a rich heritage of hilltop villages, lavender fields, and a gentle way of life.
+The Drôme Provençale region reveals a rich heritage of hilltop villages, lavender fields, and a gentle way of life.
 This region is sure to charm you.

-Explore Vaison-la-Romaine and its ancient remains, then set off to discover Grignan and its majestic castle overlooking the Provençal landscapes.
+Explore Vaison-la-Romaine and its ancient ruins, then discover Grignan and its majestic castle overlooking the Provençal landscape.

 The must-see caves

 Dive into the depths of the earth and discover exceptional underground sites.
-The Cocalière cave, the Salamandre cave and the Chauvet cave invite you to explore fascinating worlds of magnificent concretions, natural formations and evidence of Prehistory.
+The Cocalière Cave, the Salamander Cave, and the Chauvet Cave invite you to explore fascinating worlds of magnificent concretions, natural formations, and evidence of prehistory.

-Take a journey through history during an emotionally rich visit.
+Take a journey through history with this emotionally rich visit.